Bernard-Henri Lévy: Who Killed Daniel Pearl?

 In 2003, Lévy wrote an account of his efforts to track the murderer of Daniel Pearl, The Wall Street Journal reporter who was taken captive and beheaded by Islamic extremists the previous year.
 At the time of Pearl's death, Lévy was visiting Afghanistan as French President Jacques Chirac's special envoy.
 He spent the next year in Pakistan, India, Europe and the United States trying to uncover why Pearl's captors held and executed him.
 The resulting book, Who Killed Daniel Pearl?, argues it was because Pearl knew too much about the links between Pakistan's Inter-Services Intelligence and al-Qaeda.
 The book was strongly criticized by both experts and Pearl's own family, including wife Mariane Pearl who called Lévy "a man whose intelligence is destroyed by his own ego".

 The book was condemned by William Dalrymple, a British historian of India and travel writer, and others, for its lack of rigour and its caricatured depictions of Pakistani society.
 Dalrymple also criticized Lévy's fictionalised account of Pearl's thoughts in the last moments of his life.

-However, in an interview published in Newsline in April 2005, Omar Saeed Shaikh stated: "You can obtain details of my background from the book Who Killed Daniel Pearl? by Bernard-Henri Lévy.
-In this book Lévy traces my entier life story; the references are usually negative, but he has done a lot of research."
+However, in an interview published in Newsline in April 2005, Omar Saeed Shaikh stated: "You can obtain details of my background from the book Who Killed Daniel Pearl? by Bernard Henri Levy [sic].
+In this book Levy traces my entire life story; the references are usually negative, but he has done a lot of research."